Expression

 load

-Expression.load(_cls, filename, conflict_fn)
+Expression.load(_cls, filename, conflict_fn=None)

 Load an expression and its state from a file.
 The state will be merged with the current one.
 If a symbol has conflicting attributes, the conflict can be resolved using the renaming function conflict_fn.